hercules2004/elyx_assignment/docs/design.md

 # 📐 Low-Level System Design

 This document details the software specifications for the **Adaptive Health Allocator**.
-It covers the class structures, method signatures, and the exact Pydantic schemas used to enforce data integrity.
+It covers the class structures, method signatures, and the exact logic flows used to enforce data integrity and schedule generation.

 ---

-## 1. Class Diagrams
+## 1. Class Diagrams & Data Models

 The system follows a strict Object-Oriented Design (OOD) where the `AdaptiveScheduler` acts as the orchestrator for `Activity` objects, validated by the `ConstraintChecker`.